Q. Do you home deliver?

 Q. Why does your mince discolour in the middle?

 Mince that is bright red on the outside and grey in the middle is normal and healthy.
 If it’s not discolouring in the middle, there is a preservative in the mince.
 If your mince is discolouring on the outside, it has spoiled.

 I’m not sure where the uncertainty or distrust that circles around sausage fillings come from, but in all my years in the meat industry, I have only ever seen good meat go into sausages, so that’s what I put into them today.
 Most of our sausages are made from boneless shoulder and belly meat.
 We also put a small amount of what we call “trim” in our snags.
 Trim is basically the small pieces of meat and fat that are cut off your favourite pieces, like rumps, porterhouse, chuck etc, in order for us to sell them.
 We trim these larger cuts to perfection, then the small pieces go into the sausages.
 It’s good meat, but they don’t represent a desired cut/portion.
 Once it’s minced, it’s awesome.
 A good sausage really comes down to how much fat it has, and we aim for 80% lean meat, 20% fat.

-Why are some chicken breast fillets SO BIG?
+Q. Why are some chicken fillets so BIG?